Accidents at Work Claim Solicitors of Manchester

 An employer’s legal obligations

 To meet their legal obligations, your employer has to make sure the workplace is clean and tidy.
 They also have to make a risk assessment of the workplace on a regular basis, and make sure equipment meets Health and Safety regulations.
 This is why you might find a maintenance log beside the water machine, or a sticker on your computer monitor to say that it has passed an electrical test.
+Such examples are common ways employers can prevent accidents at work.

 There are various situations that can lead to having a valid claim, such as: